Matthew 6:8-15,31-34 - Compare All Versions

 “If God gives such attention to the appearance of wildflowers—most of which are never even seen—don’t you think he’ll attend to you, take pride in you, do his best for you?
 What I’m trying to do here is to get you to relax, to not be so preoccupied with getting, so you can respond to God’s giving.
 People who don’t know God and the way he works fuss over these things, but you know both God and how he works.
 Steep your life in God-reality, God-initiative, God-provisions.
 Don’t worry about missing out.
 You’ll find all your everyday human concerns will be met.
 “Give your entire attention to what God is doing right now, and don’t get worked up about what may or may not happen tomorrow.
 God will help you deal with whatever hard things come up when the time comes.

-Do not worry then, saying, ‘What will we eat?’ or ‘What will we drink?’ or ‘What will we wear for clothing?’
+Do not worry then, saying, ‘What are we to eat?’ or ‘What are we to drink?’ or ‘What are we to wear for clothing?’
 For the Gentiles eagerly seek all these things; for your heavenly Father knows that you need all these things.
-But seek first His kingdom and His righteousness, and all these things will be added to you.
-“So do not worry about tomorrow; for tomorrow will care for itself.
+But seek first His kingdom and His righteousness, and all these things will be provided to you.
+“So do not worry about tomorrow; for tomorrow will worry about itself.
 Each day has enough trouble of its own.

 So do not be like them [praying as they do]; for your Father knows what you need before you ask Him.
 “Pray, then, in this way: ‘Our Father, who is in heaven, Hallowed be Your name.
 [Luke 11:2-4] ‘Your kingdom come, Your will be done On earth as it is in heaven.
 ‘Give us this day our daily bread.
 ‘And forgive us our debts, as we have forgiven our debtors [letting go of both the wrong and the resentment].
 ‘And do not lead us into temptation, but deliver us from evil.
 [For Yours is the kingdom and the power and the glory forever.
 Amen.]’
 [Luke 11:2-4] For if you forgive others their trespasses [their reckless and willful sins], your heavenly Father will also forgive you.
 But if you do not forgive others [nurturing your hurt and anger with the result that it interferes with your relationship with God], then your Father will not forgive your trespasses.